dmxt/weather-express-api/readme.md

 # Weather app on express.js

-This is a great app for learning experience in my opinon.
+This is a great express.js app for a learning experience.

 ## 1. Sign up for API
 1. The very first thing you need to do is sign up (free) for Weather API at https://openweathermap.org/api